himeshx/himeshx/README.md

 ## Curiosities about me

-* Currently an active MUNer member of Kalinga Institution of Industrial Technology MUN society.
+* Currently an active MUNer member of Kalinga Institution of Industrial Technology MUN society;
-* I did 10 years of music classes playing classical guitar and singing in a choir which was  reference in the São Paulo state at that time.
-My final presentation on this road was at the "Sala São Paulo", which is the biggest and greatest theather in Brazil;
+* Orator and a public speaker at KINDLE;
+* Active member of coding club at KINDLE with prior experience in C language,C++,HTML,Javascript,CSS;
-* I started with coding using **C lang**, switching lines and doing the "try/error" approach on a GTA San Andreas gamemode only to see if something changes in game;
+* I started with coding using **C lang**;
-* I had a "sensei" which teach a lot about programming and he made a huge progress with this knowlegment.
-Today I just made the same he did for me on the past at the He4rt Developers;
+* I had a "sensei" who taught me a lot about programming and he made a huge progress with this knowlegment;
-* I already had 2 private MapleStory servers (Java), 3 GTA SA:MP  private servers (Pawn) and 1 Minecraft Server (Java);
-* I really like to help people.
+* I really like to help people;
+* I am looking to contribute in Open Source Projects.